 As a soloist, Azikiwe has appeared with the Prince George’s Philharmonic, Delaware Symphony, Virginia Symphony, North Carolina Symphony, Fort Collins Symphony, Virginia Beach Symphony, Roanoke Symphony, Winston-Salem Symphony, Western Piedmont Symphony, Salisbury Symphony, the Gateways Music Festival Orchestra, the City Island Baroque Ensemble of New York, the National Symphony of Ecuador, and at the Costa Rica International Music Festival.

 Currently, Mr. Azikiwe is Music Director of the Harlem Symphony Orchestra, and a member of the Harlem Chamber Players.

-As an orchestral musician, he has appeared with the New York Philharmonic, Indianapolis Symphony Orchestra, and guest principal violist of Canada’s National Arts Centre Orchestra.
+As an orchestral musician, he has appeared with the New York Philharmonic and Indianapolis Symphony Orchestra, and as guest principal violist of Canada’s National Arts Centre Orchestra.

 A native of New York City, Amadi Azikiwe was born in 1969.
 After early studies with his mother, he began training at the North Carolina School of the Arts as a student of Sally Peck.
 His studies continued at the New England Conservatory with Marcus Thompson and at Indiana University as a student of Atar Arad.